What and why?

 The programme has a dual focus on external and internal leadership to optimise learning and practical impact.
 It aims to help families explore and define their purpose and to use this to drive sustainable transformation in the ways in which wealth and value are created, managed and deployed.
 Key benefits include:

-- The opportunity to learn from international experts sharing evidence-based future-focused insights into the most relevant trends and challenges for families at global or regional level.
+1. The opportunity to learn from peers, leading academics and international experts sharing evidence-based future-focused insights into the most relevant trends and challenges for families at global or regional level.

-- Structured one-to-one support throughout the programme to help participants explore purpose specific to their context and develop transformative, commercially relevant strategies and tools that reflect family values and the needs and aspirations of the communities in which they are embedded.
+2. Structured one-to-one support throughout the programme to help participants explore purpose specific to their context and develop transformative, commercially relevant strategies and tools that reflect family values and the needs and aspirations of their communities.

-- Membership of a trusted, international peer community for long term support, dialogue and sharing of experience.
+6. Membership of a trusted, international peer community for long-term support, dialogue and sharing of experience.

 "Family and business continuity is an inadequate goal for an ambitious wealth and business owning family.
 Families can enjoy the possibility of more than just continuity – families can regenerate and benefit from igniting new generations of family stewards and entrepreneurs to not only steward and continue, but to build and contribute.”